 Brice Sanders, 2-years old, died on June 1 after being attacked by a pit bull.

-UPDATE 06/11/20: On Thursday, Stockton police confirmed that a pit bull killed a 2-year old boy.
-The attack occurred about 9:00 pm on May 31, while the boy's family was visiting a Weston Ranch home.
+Stockton police confirmed that a pit bull killed a 2-year old boy.
+The attack occurred about 9:00 pm on May 31, while the boy's family was visiting a home in the 4400 block of Giselle Lane in Weston Ranch.
 Brice Sanders was airlifted to University of California, Davis Medical Center, where he died early the next morning.
-The pit bull continues to be held in quarantine at Stockton Animal Services.
+The pit bull continues to be held in bite quarantine at Stockton Animal Services.
 Police Department spokesman Officer Joe Silva was unable to provide further details.

 "The fatal incident was not reported by Stockton police at the time," reports The Record.
 The attack occurred on the same night that officers were responding to multiple locations on reports of large protests and looting in the city.
 Stockton police Tweeted five warnings between 8:18 pm and 8:45 pm, including one that states: "Large protest occurring in Downtown Stockton.
 Do not endanger yourself, stay away from the area.
 Large amount of protestors and police presence."